Pandaqi/Pandaqi-Tutorials/pandaqi-tutorials/content/writing/creative-writing/storytelling/the-four-act-structure/index.md

 The idea of "sacrifice" matches what I said in the previous chapter, about how the hero should not be the same at the start and the end.
 This is most impactful if this is a _big_ change, which is why it's important to pick a main character that has a lot of _potential_ for change.

+## Kishotenketsu Method

+This method was too similar to the 4 act structure to get its own chapter.
+But I still wanted to talk about it, because it closely aligns to how I have come to view stories over the years (naturally).
+When I discovered it, I was like "yes, that's how a story works!"

+In Western storytelling, there's a big focus on the _climax_.
+Some point in which the stakes are the highest and the most decisive action happens or decision must be made.

+In traditional Asian storytelling, however, this climax is instead a **twist**.
+The whole story builds towards a _twist_ (or perhaps a _revelation_ if you want).
+Once revealed, the twist is shocking, surprising, and puts the whole story into a new context.
+It must be a mystery, an open question, that is finally answered and gives the story extra depth.
+(But not necessarily a question the audience was consciously asking, or the answer they expected.)

+{{% example %}}
+Say we have a story about somebody who isn't able to get a job.
+Whatever they try, no matter their qualifications, they just get turned down _everywhere_.
+Until, around the time of the "climax", it's revealed that one person has been working against them on purpose the whole time!
+TWIST!

+It reframes all previous scenes you had with that person.
+It reframes the conflict and the way to resolve it.
+You can _still_ end with a big "climactic fight" or a satisfying "finally he gets his dream job".
+But the story hinges on a twist, first and foremost.
+{{% /example %}}

+{{% example %}}
+Alternatively, you could add a twist that the main character has some illness that causes them to speak a different language.
+So they _think_ they're making perfect sense, but everybody else thinks they're talking gibberish.
+(And they only discover this, during the climax, when they appear in some recording and, for the first time, _hear_ themselves talking gibberish.)

+Or a twist could be that his "amazing qualifications" are actually false.
+They are simply fake and worthless, and it takes the whole story for him to piece together how that happened.
+{{% /example %}}

+I think this is a helpful way to think about the 3 or 4 act structure and the place of the "climax".
+Reframe it as a shocking twist or revelation, and you open yourself up to a much wider range of more diverse stories.

 ## Now write

 Invent a character that is clearly an Orphan.
 (Or made an Orphan in the first chapter, through the Inciting Incident.)
 If their current situation isn't dire, they don't have a strong reason to change or act.
 A bad start will lead to a struggling story.